Nkhanal2002/password-manager/README.md

 # 🔐 Password Manager

 A secure and minimal password manager built with **Next.js 15**, **Clerk authentication**, and **shadcn/ui** components.
 Store and manage your **passwords** and **credit card information** in one private, encrypted space.
+> ⚠️ **Disclaimer:** This app is built for demo and educational purposes only.
+Please do not store any real or sensitive information.
 ---

 ## ✨ Features